grdddj/done-for-today/plan.md

 ## Deep work

-TR/TT PRs - implementing suggestions and fixes + rebase + cleaning up commit history
+TR-in-TT PR - fixing all the tests, cleaning master-diff

 ## Other work